Quotes that prove how smart people can be

 Spencer Silver on the work that led to the unique adhesives for 3M Post-It" Notepads

 If I had thought about it, I wouldn't have done the experiment.
-The
+The literature was full of examples that said you can't do this.

 Apple Computer Inc. founder Steve Jobs on attempts to get Atari and HP interested in his and Steve Wozniak's personal computer